 "Every single light fixture, every single piece of furniture, everything you see in any of the properties, including the Gibson Social Club, was designed and curated by Kristen," Kane said.
-"With no formal interior design training, she is the one that makes the spaces as beautiful as they the designer.
-It has always been one about the ceramics lab at UWO and of her goals to open a retail shop that reached out to Associate Arts Professor Craig Clifford.
+"With no formal interior design training, she is the one that makes the spaces as beautiful as they are.